-Our laboratory is co-hosted by the Department of Cell Biology and Anatomy and the Center of Infectious Diseases and Signaling Research, in the College of Medicine of the National Cheng Kung University, in Tainan, the oldest city and former capital of Taiwan.
+Our laboratory is hosted by the College of Medicine of the National Cheng Kung University, in Tainan, the oldest city and former capital of Taiwan.
 Click here to find us.

 We are trying to decipher the genetic and evolutionary basis of important phenotypes using fungi as model organisms.
 You can find more about our research goals by browsing this webpage.

 We put an emphasis on having fun while conducting our serious research.
 In this regard, we are committed to promoting a healthy workplace that encourages curiosity and creativity.

 Fungi are one of the most diverse groups of living organisms.
 In fact, life on Earth depends on fungi, due to their nutrient recycling function.
 Fungi are mushrooms, molds and yeasts, amongst many others.
 Despite their apparent simplicity, fungi conceal fascinating clues to organismal adaptation to varying environments.

 All living organisms evolve incessantly with the goal of eating and reproducing.
 Unfortunately for us, humans, as well as for various animals, plants and microbes, some fungi need to trigger infections in order to thrive.
 Many of these infections are deadly and economically costly.
 While treatments do exist, their success if often hindered by what is known as antifungal drug resistance.
 In other words, infective fungal cells may become insensitive to the therapy.
 We want to understand how and why this occurs, from a genetic and evolutionary point of view.